albin-george-kurian/sentimental_analysis/README.md

 This project marks the start of my journey into machine learning.
 As I learn more, I'll keep improving this sentiment analysis tool with updates and enhancements.

 Stay connected for exciting new features and improvements.
 Thank you for joining me on this journey!

+For the ML code and training data, create a request in GitHub.